oneminch/Notes/Java.md

 #### Servlets

-- Are Java classes that run on the server side to handle client requests and generate dynamic responses.
+- Are Java classes that run on the server-side to handle client requests and generate dynamic responses.
 - Form the foundation of Java web apps.
 - **Lifecycle**:
     - *Initialization (`init()`)*